Don't Go in the House is a 1980 horror film. It was released in France under the name Pyromaniac.

 - Flashback: Donny has a recurring one involving his mother burning and verbally abusing him.

-- Hallucinations: They start off as just auditory, but quickly escalate to visual.
+- Hallucinations: Donny has multiple over the course of the movie.
+They start off as just auditory, but quickly escalate to visual.

 - He Cleans Up Nicely: Donny, after a little shopping spree.

 - Hoist by His Own Petard: Donny dies when he has a complete psychotic meltdown, and is engulfed in a fire of his own creation.